Crikey! The Westland Whirlwind. Its development and production.

 Lots of British aviation firms put forward tenders for the specification.
-The single-engined contenders included cannon-armed derivatives of both the Spitfire and Hurricane, a Hercules radial-powered design from Bristols and a Hercules or Vulture powered design from Boulton Paul.
+The single-engined contenders included cannon-armed derivatives of both the Spitfire and Hurricane, a Hercules radial-powered design from Bristols (Type 153) and a Hercules (P88A) or larger Vulture powered design (P88B) from Boulton Paul.
 Vickers also tendered a design clearly based on the Spitfire, but using just two of Vicker's own 25 mm cannon.
 It should be noted that none of the twin-engined designs tendered used the latest, bigger engines of 1,000 hp or more.
 The Supermarine Type 313 used two of either the Rolls-Royce Goshawk (660 hp) or early Hispano12Y (880 hp) engines, the Bristol Type 153A used two Bristol Aquila engines (620 hp in AE-3S form), while the Westland P9 used the Rolls-Royce Kestrel engine (880 hp) This clearly shows that the current philosophy was to use two smaller engines that together gave greater power than any single-engine could then attain while being able to concentrate the armament in the nose of the aircraft.
 The Germans created the Focke-Wulf Fw 187,with two 670 hp Jumo 210 engines, to much the same formulae.

-The Air Ministry ordered two prototypes of its favourite single-engined design, the Boulton Paul P88, this looked like a tubby, single-seat version of their later Defiant design.
+The Air Ministry ordered two prototypes of its favourite single-engined design, the Vulture powered version of the Boulton Paul P88, this looked like a larger, single-seat version of their later Defiant design.
 Of the twin-engined designs, the Air Ministry favoured the Supermarine Type 313, one of the last designs of the brilliant RJ Mitchell, and it was a single prototype of this that was initially ordered.
 When Supermarine was awarded a contract to build a new heavy bomber (the Type 316/317/318) it was obvious that the workload of the company was too much for them to handle, so the Type 313 fighter was cancelled.
 Instead, the Air Ministry choose the P9 design from Westland.
 This had some innovative features which the Air Ministry were keen to explore (teardrop canopy, slats, radiators in the wings, high-aspect-ratio wings, Fowler flaps).
 Crucially, Westlands would have both factory space and design staff to spare, with new workshops being erected and having finished their design work on the Lysander.